 Between 2001 and 2006 he was Mexico's cultural attaché in Brazil.
 In 2008 Manchuria-visión periférica, the first retrospective of his work, was inaugurated at the Museo de Arte Moderno in Mexico City, and was subsequently presented at the Museum of Latin American Art in Los Angeles in May 2010 and at the Pinacoteca do Estado de São Paulo in September of the same year.

-In 2017 the CAP Museum Burdeos, French, presents Beau Geste Press exhibition.
-The 15th may, 2017, Ehrenberg dies in Cuernavaca city, Mexico.
+In 2017 the CAPC Museum in Burdeos presents the Beau Geste Press exhibition.
+In that same year, Ehrenberg dies in Cuernavaca City, Mexico.